 Established in 2016 by artist Mary Mattingly, Swale is a floating food forest built atop a 5,000 square foot barge, welcoming the public to harvest herbs, fruits and vegetables for free.
 Swale strives to strengthen the stewardship of public waterways and land, while working to bring awareness to issues of food insecurity.
-Docked at the Brooklyn Army Terminal this spring and early summer, Swale’s floating food forest will make its way to Governors Island come July.
+Docked at the Brooklyn Army Terminal this spring and summer, Swale’s floating food forest will make its way to Governors Island later in the season.

-This year on Governors Island, Swale will expand to land-based educational programs through a seasonal exhibit, creating a garden within the Island’s Urban Farm and hosting public workshops in Nolan Park.
+This year on Governors Island, Swale will expand to land-based educational programs through a seasonal exhibit, creating a garden within the Island’s Urban Farm and hosting public workshops in House 15 in Nolan Park.
 Visitors will engage hands-on around issues of food access, ecology and horticulture.
-This year’s exhibit will open in early June.

 |Saturday||12:00 pm — 5:00 pm|